The Standells: Later reformations and versions of the band

 In September 2012, Dick Dodd briefly rejoined the group, and they appeared at the Monterey Summer of Love "45 Years On" Festival that month.
 On August 9, 2013, they released a new album, Bump, on GRA Records.
 Dodd did not participate in the album.
 In June, Dodd again departed from the Standells for personal reasons.
-The group (without Dodd) headlined at the Satellite Club in Los Angeles, California, August 9, the Adams Ave.
-St. Fair, San Diego, California on September 28, and at the Ponderosa Stomp in New Orleans, Louisiana, October 5, 2013.

-Dick Dodd died of cancer on November 29, 2013.
+The group (without Dodd) headlined at the Satellite Club in Los Angeles on August 9, the Adams Ave.
+St. Fair in San Diego, California on September 28, and at the Ponderosa Stomp in New Orleans on October 5, 2013.
+Dodd died of cancer on November 29, 2013.

 The Standells completed an extensive national tour from April 27 through May 21, 2014.
 It was their first major U.S. tour since the 1960s.
-The group performed in Parma, Italy, on July 5 for the Festival Beat, and returned to California for the Tiki Oasis on August 17, 2014.
+The group performed in Parma, Italy on July 5 for the Festival Beat, and returned to California for the Tiki Oasis on August 17, 2014.
 Former band member, Gary Lane (Gary McMillan) died on November 5, 2014, from lung cancer aged 76.

-John "Fleck" Fleckenstein died October 18, 2017, of complications of AML Leukemia.

-He was also a noted cinematographer.
+John "Fleck" Fleckenstein died October 18, 2017, of complications of acute myeloid leukemia.
+He was a noted cinematographer.
 On October 22, 2022, the Standells biography From Squeaky Clean to Dirty Water, written by Larry Tamblyn, was published by Bear Manor Media.
-On December 23, 2023, Larry Tamblyn was inducted into the California Music Hall of Fame, introduced and officially inducted by his brother, actor Russ Tamblyn.
+On December 23, 2023, Larry was inducted into the California Music Hall of Fame, introduced and officially inducted by his brother, actor Russ Tamblyn.
 Larry Tamblyn died on March 21, 2025, at age 82.